 SDG&E's SunRate program will allow customers to purchase green energy from local solar projects under contract to SDG&E. Customers will have the option to purchase volumes equal to their total energy requirements from local solar projects.
-SDG&E will initially reallocate up to 10 MW of local solar capacity from its existing portfolio for this program.

-Customers can subscribe to pay the SunRate for either 50%, 75% or 100% of their electricity use.
-SDG&E also seeks approval to redirect through an annual advice letter an additional 10MW per year in subsequent years to the extent the initial SunRate offering is successful.
+SDG&E will initially procure up to 10 MW of new local solar capacity through the RAM procurement process for this program.
+Since customers will likely be ready to participate before such capacity can be built, SDG&E intends to serve the SunRate program with existing RPS capacity in the interim.
+Customers can elect any percentage subscription to pay the SunRate for up to 100% of their electricity use.
+SDG&E also seeks approval to redirect additional capacity in subsequent years through the Commission's advice letter process, to the extent SDG&E determines that the initial SunRate offering is successful.